angristan/wireguard-install/README.md

 - [Hetzner](https://hetzner.cloud/?ref=ywtlvZsjgeDq): Germany, Finland and United States, IPv6, 20 TB of traffic, starting at €3/month
 - [Digital Ocean](https://goo.gl/qXrNLK): Worldwide locations, IPv6 support, starting at \$4/month
 - [PulseHeberg](https://goo.gl/76yqW5): France, unlimited bandwidth, starting at €3/month

+## Contributing

+## Discuss changes

+Please open an issue before submitting a PR if you want to discuss a change, especially if it's a big one.

+### Code formatting

+We use [shellcheck](https://github.com/koalaman/shellcheck) and [shfmt](https://github.com/mvdan/sh) to enforce bash styling guidelines and good practices.
+They are executed for each commit / PR with GitHub Actions, so you can check the configuration [here](https://github.com/angristan/wireguard-install/blob/master/.github/workflows/lint.yml).

+## Say thanks

+You can [say thanks](https://saythanks.io/to/angristan) if you want!

+## Credits & Licence

+This project is under the [MIT Licence](https://raw.githubusercontent.com/angristan/wireguard-install/master/LICENSE)